Goyfield-Developers/goyfield-developers.github.io/SECURITY.md

 ## Reporting a Vulnerability

-**Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**
+**Please do not report security vulnerabilities through public GitHub issues, discussions, channels, or pull requests.**

 If you discover a potential security vulnerability in this project, please report it securely using one of the following methods: